How to Find which Ubuntu Linux Version Running on your Computer

 Description: Ubuntu 22.04.1 LTS

-Another way to find out the Ubuntu Linux version is via the issue or the os-release file.
+Another way to discover the Ubuntu Linux version is via the issue or the os-release file.

 Run the commands below to display the content of the issue file.
 The issue file contains the operating system identification text.